Unidata/netcdf-c/docs/nczarr.md

 would be handled by Zarr as a string of length 1.

 # Change Log {#nczarr_changelog}
+[Note: minor text changes are not included.]

 Note, this log was only started as of 8/11/2022 and is not intended to be a detailed chronology.
 Rather, it provides highlights that will be of interest to NCZarr users.
 In order to see exact changes, It is necessary to use the 'git diff' command.

+## 3/10/2023
+1. Move most of the S3 text to the cloud.md document.

 ## 8/29/2022
 1. Zarr fixed-size string types are now supported.